la2050/archive/_projects/2015/reading-partners-la-the-path-to-fourth-grade-reading-proficiency-for-1000-children.md

     students with the support of 850 volunteers.
 By 2017, we intend to partner with an additional four to six new school sites, doubling our reach from 500 to 1,000 children in Los Angeles area Title I schools.
-  Please write a sample tweet to describe your submission.: >-
-    March with us to help 1000 children in LA read proficiently by 4th grade!
-    #BigChallengesAreOurThing #LA2050
-  LA is the best place to PLAY: '1'
-  LA is the best place to CREATE: '0'
-  LA is the best place to CONNECT: '1'
-  LA is the healthiest place to LIVE: '0'
-  Where will you be working?
-Central LA: '0'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '1' Where will you be working?
-San Fernando Valley: '0' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '1'
-  Where will you be working?
-South Bay: '1'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles: '1' Where will you be working?
-City of Los Angeles: '1' Where will you be working?
-LAUSD: '1'
-  Where will you be working?
-Other: '1'
-  Where will you be working?
-Specifics: >-
-    Our current ten school partners are located in Pasadena, Mid-City LA, Santa Monica, and Lawndale.
-We are currently reaching out to new prospective partners where we hope to identify an additional four to six schools to collaborate with by 2016-17.
-  How do you plan to use these resources to make change?
-Conduct research: '1' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '1' 'City, State': 'Pasadena, CA'
-  Organization(s) name(s): Reading Partners
-  How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How do you plan to use these resources to make change?
-Implement and track policy: '0' How do you plan to use these resources to make change?
-Other: '0' How do you plan to use these resources to make change?
-Specifics: '' How will your proposal improve the following “Learn” metrics?
-Percentage of children enrolled in early education programs: '1'
-  'How will your proposal improve the following “Learn” metrics?
-Percent of community college students completing a certificate, degree, or transfer-related program in six years': '0'
-  How will your proposal improve the following “Learn” metrics?
-Youth unemployment and underemployment: '0' How will your proposal improve the following “Learn” metrics?
-District-wide graduation rates: '0' How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesHS student proficiency in English & Language Arts and Math: '0'
-  How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesAcademic Performance Index* scores: '1'
-  How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesCollege matriculation rates: '0'
-  'How will your proposal improve the following “Learn” metrics?
-Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed': '1'
-  How will your proposal improve the following “Learn” metrics?
-Suspension and expulsion rates (Dream Metric): '0' How will your proposal improve the following “Learn” metrics?
-Truancy rates in elementary and middle schools (Dream Metric): '0'
-  How will your proposal improve the following “Learn” metrics?
-Students perceived sense of safety at and on the way to school (Dream Metric): '0'
   Describe in greater detail how you will make LA the best place to learn.: "Celebrating seven years in LA, Reading Partners looks forward to continuing to empower local communities to invest in the education of our youth by extending our proven early literacy intervention program to substantially more students throughout the county.
 We envision that all children will have the necessary literacy skills they need by fourth grade to achieve their fullest potential by leveraging the capacity of communities to close the achievement gap for struggling readers.
 To move toward this goal, we have two primary objectives:\r\n\r\n1.
 We will serve a much larger proportion of children in our current service areas.
 This school year, we have already increased participant density by expanding from eight to ten schools and serving 575 youth—a 25% increase in school partnerships from 2014-15.\r\n\r\n2.
 We will begin a strategic, major expansion of services set over the next two years.
 This will include identifying a new community where we will serve an additional four to six schools and 250-360 students, doubling our reach from 500 to 1,000 children by 2017.\r\n\r\nTo ensure LA is the best place to learn, Reading Partners will continue to mobilize local schools, districts, and communities to catalyze change and become advocates for educational opportunities in their neighborhoods.
 We intentionally partner with Title I schools with a high percentage of low-income students where tailored intervention resources are in short supply despite students’ high needs.
 With a structured, research-based curriculum that requires no prior experience, we transform any volunteer into a high-quality instructor, enabling us to reach hundreds more children and increase the capacity of public schools.
 Our efforts also focus on young K-4 students early in their school careers to maximize the amount of instruction they receive before their achievement gap widens, ensuring that as many students possible are reaching proficiency by fourth grade.\r\n\r\nWith 49% of low-income fourth graders reading below grade-level in LA County, thousands of children are at-risk of losing out on a more prosperous future that a strong education enables, and strong reading skills are especially important for children growing up in low-income communities where academic success is a critical pathway out of poverty.
 We are proud of our innovative and proven program model that harnesses the power of community service to provide an effective, affordable, and community-driven solution to the literacy crisis."
   How can the LA2050 community and other stakeholders help your proposal succeed?:
     - Money (financial capital)